 Hungarian House of Parliament

 Situated on the banks of the River Danube, it is the third-largest parliament in the world and a UNESCO World Heritage site.
-Built-in grandeur neo-gothic style it offers guided tours to visitors to its Dome Hall and the Older Upper House Hall.
+Guided tours to its Dome Hall and the Older Upper House Hall are offered to visitors.

-The crown jewel of the parliament is not King Steven’s crown jewels on display in the House of Treasury, but the fact that the parliament was built using the raw materials from Hungary with the labour of Hungarian craftsmen.
+The crown jewel of the parliament is not King Steven’s crown jewels on display in the House of Treasury, but the fact that the parliament was built using raw materials from Hungary with the labour of Hungarian craftsmen.

 The square is crowned by a tall and grandeur statue of Archangel Gabriel.
-You can see him holding a double-cross and a Holy Crown depicting the legend of how the Archangel prompted the first King of Hungary to embrace Christianity and the Crown,
+You can see him holding a double-cross and a holy crown depicting the legend of how the Archangel prompted the first King of Hungary to embrace Christianity and the crown,

-On the banks of the River Danube, you can have a leisurely stroll enjoying the spectacular views of a few prominent skyscrapers and city bridges.
+On the banks of the River Danube, you can have a leisurely stroll, enjoying the spectacular views of a few prominent skyscrapers and city bridges.

-As you walk through the beautiful esplanade you will encounter marvellous sculptures, carvings of notable people and bronze carvings around the Vigado Square.
+As you walk through the beautiful esplanade you will also encounter marvellous sculptures, carvings of notable people and bronze carvings around Vigado Square.